google/WebFundamentals/src/content/en/fundamentals/payments/android-pay.md

 {% include "web/_shared/contributors/agektmr.html" %}
 {% include "web/_shared/contributors/sieke.html" %}

-Warning: Android Pay is now Pay with Google and provides access to payment tokens on the device and credit and debit cards from a user's Google account.
-To learn more about Pay with Google, read [Google Pay API](/payments/) docs.
+Warning: Android Pay is now Google Pay and provides access to payment tokens on the device and credit and debit cards from a user's Google account.
+To learn more about Google Pay, read the [Google Pay API](/pay/api/) docs.

 Android Pay enables simple and secure purchases online and eliminates the need for users to remember and manually enter their payment information.